 one-bathroom apartment ranges from $560 to $650 per month. ...The typical one-bedroom

 rents for about $460 to $570 per month.

-Limited on-campus housing for graduate students is available for the 2010-11 academic year.
+The Willamette University on-campus housing office does not anticipate openings for on-campus housing for graduate students for fall semester 2011.
 If you are interested in living

 Insurance for International Students

 students and their accompanying family members are required to have health and

 accident insurance for each semester the student is registered for classes.
 Insurance